-Processing Fee
+Processina Fee

-If you are celebrating your marriage elsewhere, there is a \$300.00 Archdiocesan processing fee, made payable in two checks: \$200 to Church of St. Francis of Assisi, and \$100 to Archdiocese of New York.
+If you are celebrating your marriage elsewhere in the US, there is a \$300.00 Archdiocesan processing fee, made payable in two checks: \$200 to Church of St. Francis of Assisi, and \$100 to Archdiocese of New York.
+If your wedding will take place abroad, The fee is \$350 made payable in two checks: \$200 to the Church of St. Francis of Assisi and \$150 to the Archdiocese of New York.

-Individual Stipends
+Individual Stipend